Chat

 Ms_Bloomie

-Ms_Bloomieanswered grow question 6 months ago
+Ms_Bloomieanswered grow question a year ago

 All I can add is maybe keep in mind too that the plants will grow even more once flipped to flower.
 I’ve heard of some plants doubling in size or more after flipping to flower.
 Maybe someone more experienced will chime in on it.
 They look great either way so good job!